LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/shift-scheduler-configuration-guide.md

 In order to generate App Keys to access the API, follow the following steps:

 1. Log in to your LiveEngage account.
-2. Go to Campaigns → Campaign Footnote → Data sources
+2. Go to Campaign Builder → Campaign Footnote → Data sources
 3. Go to API tab → Add new API key
 4. Under Administration, choose the Working Hours API
    Then, simply choose the permission needed out of: